Leadership Boot Camp for Newly Elected Officials 2014

 (1825 SW Broadway, Portland OR 97201) - Parking information will be e-mailed to registrants.

 Note: This professional certificate is offered as not-for-credit, and will not appear on your PSU transcript.

 Cancellations: To receive a full refund, a written request to drop/withdraw from a course must be received by the Program Coordinator by 5pm, 7 business days prior to the event.

 Accommodations: If you are coming from out of town, consider staying at University Place Hotel.
 The rate for a standard room is $99 per night (plus lodging tax).
 Overnight parking at the hotel is $12 per night.
 For reservations, call 503-221-0140 or book online at www.uplacehotel.com.

-Scott Lazenby, Ph.D.: In addition to receiving his doctorate in Public Administration and Policy from PSU’s Hatfield School of Government (2007), Scott has been city manager of Sandy, Oregon for 20 years.
-He is past-president of the Oregon City/County Management Association, and has local government experience in Washington and Arizona.
-As a hobby Scott has written several novels featuring public service protagonists.
+Scott Lazenby, Ph.D.: Scott is the current City Manager of Lake Oswego.
+Prior to that, he was the City Manager of Sandy, Oregon for 20 years.
+Scott is past-president of the Oregon City/County Management Association, and has local government experience in Washington and Arizona.
+In addition to his PhD in Public Administration and Policy from PSU’s Hatfield School of Government in 2007, Scott has also written several novels featuring public service protagonists.